 Many of the chemical reactions we experience are meant to protect us by heightening our sensory receptors.
 Some to excite us during procreation, others to self-medicate.
 Dopamine, serotonin, PFA, Phenylethladine, enkephalins (opioid system), Gaba (inhibitory system) and norepinephrineare but a few of the chemically induced, genetic neurotransmitters, which recognize and elicit change in the brain’s activities.
 Under normal conditioning, neurons are charged and regulated in times of need.
 If you have experienced being behind the wheel of a vehicle when sliding out of control, you would have noticed a heightened state of arousal, rapid breathing, acute hearing and sight and enhanced reflexes; all sensory receptors seemed exaggerated.

 Thrill seekers, drug addicts, alcoholics, pathological gamblers, and sex addicts engage in behaviors that stimulate the charging of these neurons.
 Those suffering from Post Traumatic Stress syndrome and others who frequently incite such chemical reactions may have hindered the natural actions of their neurotransmitters.
 A temporary distortion in the brain’s functioning may have developed, impeding behavior, thoughts and emotional content.
 Consequently, events and situations may trigger unwarranted conditioned responses – synesthesia.
 Our thinking plays a large role in the chemical responses of the body.
 An ill body will directly affect the mind; an unhealthy mind will inadvertently take its toll on the body.
 Know that as complex and diverse as we are, we are equally sensitive.
-To ensure stability and proper functioning, the body needs sufficient rest, proper nutrition, regular movement (exercise) and.
+To ensure stability and proper functioning, the body needs sufficient rest, proper nutrition, regular movement (exercise) and pure thought.

 Psych Aspect I